Nithesh04/Stock-Price-Prediction-using-LSTM-with-Explainable-ai/README.md

-Stock Market Prediction Using LSTM with Explainable AI Overview
+# Stock Market Prediction Using LSTM with Explainable AI

+## 📌 Overview
-This project implements a Long Short-Term Memory (LSTM) based deep learning model to predict stock prices of HDFC Bank using historical data.
-The model forecasts future stock prices by learning temporal patterns from past stock price trends.
-Additionally, explainable AI techniques, specifically SHAP (SHapley Additive exPlanations), are integrated to interpret the model’s predictions and provide insights into feature contributions.
+This project implements a Long Short-Term Memory (LSTM) based deep learning model to predict HDFC Bank stock prices using historical data.
+It learns temporal dependencies and forecasts future prices accurately.
+To enhance transparency, SHAP (SHapley Additive exPlanations) is used to interpret model predictions.

-Features
+## 🚀 Features
-Historical stock data extraction using Yahoo Finance API (yfinance).
+- 📈 Data extraction from Yahoo Finance using `yfinance`

-Data preprocessing and normalization with MinMaxScaler.
+- 🧹 Data preprocessing with MinMaxScaler

-Stacked LSTM model architecture for time-series forecasting.
+- 🧠 Deep learning model using stacked LSTM layers

-Model evaluation using metrics such as MAE, MSE, RMSE, and R² score.
+- 📊 Evaluation metrics: MAE, MSE, RMSE, R² Score

-Visualization of actual vs predicted stock prices and future forecasts.
+- 📉 Forecast visualization for next 10 and 30 days

-Explainability of predictions using SHAP values and waterfall plots.
+- 🧾 Model explainability using SHAP and waterfall plots